kununu/collections/docs/collection-trait.md

 Internally it is calling the `ArrayIterator::append` and returning the instance to allow fluent calls.

+## chunk

+Internally this method chunks the collection (by getting a copy with [getArrayCopy](https://www.php.net/manual/en/arrayiterator.getarraycopy.php) method) with the PHP [array_chunk](https://www.php.net/manual/function.array-chunk.php) function, returning a zero indexed array of collections of the same type as the initial one.

 ## clear

 Internally it is calling the `keys` method and for each key it is call the `ArrayIterator::offsetUnset` and returning the instance to allow fluent calls.

+## collectionOrNull

+Returns `null` when the collection is empty (relying on the `empty()` method), otherwise returns the collection itself.

+This is handy when an empty collection should be treated as "no value", for example when returning from a repository or service method whose contract is to return either a collection or `null`.

 ## count

 Internally it is calling the `ArrayIterator::count` method.

-## chunk

-Internally this method chunks the collection (by getting a copy with [getArrayCopy](https://www.php.net/manual/en/arrayiterator.getarraycopy.php) method) with the PHP [array_chunk](https://www.php.net/manual/function.array-chunk.php) function, returning a zero indexed array of collections of the same type as the initial one.

 ## diff

-To check the difference between two collections first it checks that the other collection is of the same type as the current one.
+To check the difference between two collections first it checks that the other collection is of the same type as the current one (otherwise a `NotSameCollectionTypeException` is thrown).

 Then it is calling the PHP [array_diff](https://www.php.net/manual/en/function.array-diff.php) between the [serialize](https://www.php.net/manual/en/https://www.php.net/manual/en/function.serialize.php) representation of each collection represented as an array (by calling the `toArray` method on each collection).

 Finally, it is creating a new instance of the collection by using [unserialize](https://www.php.net/manual/en/function.unserialize) on each member of the diff.

+## intersect

+To check the intersection between two collections first it checks that the other collection is of the same type as the current one (otherwise a `NotSameCollectionTypeException` is thrown).

+Then it is calling the PHP [array_intersect](https://www.php.net/manual/en/function.array-intersect.php) between the [serialize](https://www.php.net/manual/en/https://www.php.net/manual/en/function.serialize.php) representation of each collection represented as an array (by calling the `toArray` method on each collection).

+Finally, it is creating a new instance of the collection by using [unserialize](https://www.php.net/manual/en/function.unserialize) on each member of the intersection.

+## merge

+Merges the current collection with one or more other collections (it is variadic) into a brand-new collection, leaving the source collections untouched.

+First it checks that every given collection is of the same type as the current one (otherwise a `NotSameCollectionTypeException` is thrown).

+Then it creates a new instance of the collection and iterates the current collection and each of the given ones (with the `each` method), appending every element to the result via its `append` method.

+Because it relies on `append`, any custom logic your collection defines there (validation, transformation, keying, deduplication, ...) is applied to the merged elements as well.

 ## duplicates